 Manaslu Trek is one of the challenging treks in Nepal that takes you through the remote villages of the Himalayan region.
 It is one of the off-beaten treks in Nepal.
 This trek takes you around Mt.
 Manaslu, worlds eight highest mountain at 8,163m (26,781 ft).
 And is gaining popularity as the new jewel in the crown of Himalayan trekking.

 It is far less crowded than other classic treks in Nepal.
-It features all the great aspects of a classic trek.
 The spectacular suspension bridge crossings and a Himalayan pass at 1500m (17,000 ft) are absolutely thrilling.

 Allow us to discuss a few things that measure the Manaslu Circuit Trek difficulty.

 Distance of the Trek